kjhosein/rtm_random/README.md

 ### Options

-* `-l`/`--list` - specify an RTM list to search within.
+* `-l` / `--list` - specify an RTM list to search within.
 Note that if your list has spaces in it, you must quote it. i.e. "Home Tasks" or 'Grocery List'
+* `-t` / `--tag` - specify an RTM tag to search within or add to your search filter.

+### Examples

+Find a random task in _all_ of your RTM tasks:

+`./rtmr.py`

+Find a random task in your _Home Stuff_ list:

+`./rtmr.py -l 'House Stuff'`

+Find a random task in your _financial_ list:

+`./rtmr.py -t financial`

+Find a random task in your _Home Stuff_ list that is also tagged with the _financial_ tag:

+`./rtmr.py -l 'House Stuff' -t financial`

+*Note* that specifying multiple search filter flags `AND`s them together (not `OR`).

 ## Contributing